PhyAMR/Astro-ML/README.md

 This was one of my first projects testing different classifier algorithms and methods applied to stars.
 (Sorry it's in Spanish, eventualy I will translate the notebook but I want to keep making things, the rest of the projects will be in English)

-It's not perfect and less a good model since I just push the spectra data in to the models, but I learned a lot of things that someone may have trouble with:
+It's not perfect and less a explainable model since I just push the spectra data in to the different models, but I learned a lot of things that someone may have trouble with:

 ## What have I learned